 Generally, MRS will mail you or your representative a decision letter within 90 days of receiving your Petition for Reconsideration.
 However, the 90-day period can be extended by mutual consent.

 What can I do if your decision says that I still owe the tax?

-You may contact MRS to make arrangements to pay the amount due.
+You may contact MRS to make arrangements to pay the amount due, including discussion of payment plan options.
 If you still don’t agree that you owe the tax, you have 60 days from the date you receive the MRS decision to appeal your case to the Maine Board of Tax Appeals (if the amount in your Petition for Reconsideration was $1,000 or more) or the Maine Superior Court (regardless of the amount stated in your Petition for Reconsideration).
 You have the right to request an appeals conference with the Maine Board of Tax Appeals.
 Decisions by the board may be appealed to the Maine Superior Court.

 If I miss the 60-day deadline to ask for reconsideration, can I still ask you to cancel the assessment?